|Nutrition Facts (per serving)|

 |Total Carbohydrate 20g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Older generations of Greek cooks would fix this recipe using a mortar and pestle to first make a paste with the garlic and salt, and then add the other ingredients to create the purée texture desired.
-Today, most cooks often use a food processor or hand mixer which makes things a lot easier and takes a lot less time!
-Skordalia (also spelled skorthalia) can also be made with bread, but the potato version is more versatile since it can double as garlic mashed potatoes.
+Today, most cooks often use a food processor or hand mixer, which makes things a lot easier and takes a lot less time!
+Skordalia (also spelled skorthalia; in Greek: σκορδαλιά pronounced skor-thal-YAH) can also be made with bread, but the potato version is more versatile since it can double as garlic mashed potatoes.

 Serve this sauce with a wide variety of foods, such as fried cod, hamburgers, green vegetables, and beets.
 You can also enjoy it simply as a dip with bread.

-6 to 12 cloves of garlic, minced or grated (to taste)
+6 to 12 cloves garlic, minced or grated, to taste

-- 1/3 cup good quality red or white wine vinegar
+1/3 cup red wine vinegar, or white wine vinegar, good quality

-- Skordalia is a matter of taste, some prefer a mild garlic taste, while others prefer a strong garlic taste.
-If the taste is too strong, increase the quantity of potatoes a bit.
+Skordalia is a matter of taste, some prefer a mild garlic taste, while others prefer a strong garlic taste.
+If the taste is too strong, increase the number of potatoes a bit.
 If the taste is not strong enough, increase the garlic.